-In May 2026, five members of the Scott Bailey LLP team will be stepping well outside their comfort zones as they take on the Ultra March Isle of Wight Ultra Challenge – a demanding 106 km coastal route to be completed within 24 hours.
-The team is taking on this challenge in support of Macmillan Cancer Support, a charity that provides vital care and guidance to people living with cancer across the UK.
+On Saturday 2nd May 2026, five members of the Scott Bailey LLP team stepped well outside their comfort zones and took on the Isle of Wight Ultra Challenge – a demanding 107 km coastal route to be completed within 24 hours.
+The team took on the challenge in support of Macmillan Cancer Support, a charity that provides vital care and guidance to people living with cancer across the UK.

-The route will be throwing plenty at the team, from clifftop climbs and windy stretches past the Needles, to long, quiet miles through Cowes and Ventnor.
-Even though there are rest stops, clear signs, GPS tracking, and food along the way, it’s going to be a seriously tough 24 hours on their feet.
+The route threw plenty at the team, from clifftop climbs and windy stretches past the Needles, to long, varied miles through Cowes and Ventnor.
+Even with rest stops, clear signage and GPS tracking, it’s going to be a seriously tough 24 hours on their feet.

 How it started